 A doctoral student in Multilingual Language Education in the Department of Teaching and Learning, Sheila Ameri has been awarded the Fulbright English Teaching Assistant (ETA) Award for Bahrain.
 Having taught English in the Arabian Peninsula prior to her graduate studies, serving as an ETA in Bahrain will provide a crucial opportunity for praxis as she incorporates her graduate research in critical applied linguistics into her pedagogical approach in Gulf classrooms.
 Furthermore, the experience will contribute to her forthcoming dissertation research on Southwest Asian and North African representation in English language textbooks.
 Her advisor is Peter Sayer.

-A PhD candidate in the , Sofia Bachman was awarded a Fulbright U.S. Student Program Award to conduct research on “Creating Spaces and Visibility: Feminist and Queer Performance in Poland Today” in Łódź, Poland.
+A PhD candidate in the Department of Slavic and East European Languages and Cultures, Sofia Bachman was awarded a Fulbright U.S. Student Program Award to conduct research on “Creating Spaces and Visibility: Feminist and Queer Performance in Poland Today” in Łódź, Poland.
 Her research focuses on how gender roles and sexual identities are enacted and disputed in contemporary Poland, how social and sexual autonomy is defended in a time of opposition from government, and how rights can be protected through creative communities’ practices.
 At a time when around the globe gender roles are being reassessed both socially and politically, this research seeks to highlight women’s voices and tactics of resistance.
 She will be affiliated with the Women’s Studies Centre in the Department of Cultural Research at the University of Łódź.
 Her advisor is Philip Gleissner.

-An MFA alumna from the Department of Art, Lydia Cornett was awarded a Fulbright Open Study/Research Award for an arts project in Hungary.
-“The Picture Forms the Sound” will be a multidisciplinary audiovisiual project about the Béla Balzás studio and its influence on Hungarian filmmaking.
+An MFA alumna from the Department of Art, Lydia Cornett '23 was awarded a Fulbright Open Study/Research Award for an arts project in Hungary.
+“The Picture Forms the Sound” will be a multidisciplinary audiovisual project about the Béla Balzás studio and its influence on Hungarian filmmaking.
+As a former musician turned filmmaker, she makes work that unites the restraint of observational storytelling with the physicality and connection she associates with music-making.
 Cornett will work with the Hungarian National Film Archive, the University of Theatre and Film Arts, and the Liszt Academy.
+How many additional words to make this work?
+Perhaps this enough to get one more line.

 A PhD candidate in the Department of Political Science, Ra’phael Davis was awarded a Fulbright Open Study/Research award to Nigeria.
 Davis will conduct dissertation research on inter-organizational collaboration and peacebuilding.
 Using semi-structured interviews and analysis of NGO reports on these conflicts, Davis plans to include research on the conflicts between the Tiv and Fulani in Nasarawa State and the historical conflict in Ife Kingdom (Osun State) between the Ife and Modakeke (esp.
 1990 - 2024).

-Two Fulbright alternates were also named.
-Kevin Lilley, an MA student in linguistics for a Fulbright English Teaching Assistant Award to South Korea, and Morgan Perryman, a medical student for a Fulbright Open Study/Research Award to Italy.
+One Fulbright alternate was also named.
+Kevin Lilley, an MA student in linguistics for a Fulbright English Teaching Assistant Award to South Korea.

 Fulbright Students are recent college graduates, graduate students, and early career professionals, while Fulbright Scholars are faculty, researchers, administrators, and established professionals.
 The Fulbright Program has provided more than 400,000 participants—chosen for their academic merit and leadership potential—with the opportunity to study, teach, conduct research, exchange ideas and contribute to finding solutions to shared international concerns.